Shiny Server Pro to Posit Connect Migration Process

 Publish from the RStudio IDE

-Publish directly from the Shiny Server Pro server
+Publish from the SSP server

-If your data science team cannot run the application inside the RStudio IDE, your Shiny Server Pro administrator can publish the application directly from the Shiny Server Pro server to Connect without an intermediate process.
+If your data science team cannot run the application inside the RStudio IDE, your SSP administrator can publish the application directly from the SSP server to Connect without an intermediate process.
 This process should likely only be used for archival applications that your data science team doesn’t anticipate updating in the future.
-If future updates/changes are expected, then your data science team should undertake the effort required to update the application to get the application running in the RStudio IDE and publish from there using Section 5.1.
+If future updates/changes are needed, then your data science team should undertake the effort required to update the application to get the application running in the RStudio IDE and publish from there using Publish from the RStudio IDE.

 Requirements

-3. A list of the necessary data source dependencies
+• A list of the necessary data source dependencies

-1. Connect to the Shiny Server Pro server command line and su to the correct run_as user for the application you need to publish, generally this is the shiny user.
-Then, change your terminal location to the directory that contains the Shiny application that needs to be published.
+1. Access the SSP server command line and su to the correct run_as user for the application you need to publish.
+Generally, this is the shiny user.

 # Become the application run_as user